htrajan/ht-drawsteel/Ancestries/Dragon Knight.md

 “These people need help.
 I said I'd find it.
 Heard a rumor someone matching your description was holed up here having a drinking contest with Mr. John Barleycorn.”

 The draconian sniffed, released John's hand, and looked at the three peasants.
 “Why do you people need me?
-You're in the company of Sir John, Commander of the Fifth …”
+You're in the company of Sir John, Commander of the Fifth…”

 “Just John,” Sir John said, holding a hand up.
 “The new baron stripped me of my title.
 My lands.”